risk-first/website/docs/risks/Environmental-Risks/Environmental-Risks.md

 One useful technique for environmental analysis is [PEST or PESTLE](https://en.wikipedia.org/wiki/PEST_analysis), which breaks down the environment into specific components: Political, Economic, Social, Technological, Legal and Ecological.
 Other frameworks suggest looking at Demographic, Geographic or Military elements too.

+## Types Of Environmental Risk

-There is a lot to this subject, so this section is just a taster: we're going to consider just two specific types of environmental risk, [Security Risk](/tags/Security-Risk) and [Legal Risk](/tags/Legal-Risk).
+There is a lot to this subject, so this section is just a taster: we're going to consider just two specific types of environmental risk, [Security Risk](/tags/Security-Risk), [Legal Risk](/tags/Legal-Risk) and [Reputational Risk](/tags/Reputational-Risk).
 And then cap off the taxonomy of risks by looking at [Operational Risk](/tags/Operational-Risk), which really encompasses the others.

-## Types Of Environmental Risk

 <TagList tag="Environmental Risk"  />